jacky309/someip/README.md

 - Validate protocol implementation against Some/IP specification
 - Add security features
 - Implement IPv6 support

-Possibility to configure a local "subnet" in order to include only selected hosts in the service discovery process.
+- Possibility to configure a local "subnet" in order to include only selected hosts in the service discovery process.
 Implement more unit tests

-Write documentation.
-Submit CommonAPI patches.

--
-- ...

 Change log
 ----------

-\include ChangeLog.txt
+\include ChangeLog.md

+FAQ
+---